If we’re being honest, things aren’t looking too good for the immediate future of California sports betting.

-Californians have two sports betting initiatives to vote on in November.
+On Nov.
+8, 2022, Californians will have two sports betting initiatives on their ballot.

-The tribal initiative, Prop 26, would allow tribal casinos and horse racetracks to offer sports betting.
-This initiative would not allow mobile sports betting.
-It would fund problem gambling programs, sports betting policy enforcement, and General Fund deposits.
-The tribal initiative’s fiscal note estimates a smaller increase in regulatory cost than the operator initiative.
+Prop 26 would allow sports betting only in-person at tribal casinos and California’s four horse racetracks.
+This measure, favored by most California tribes, would spread tax funds around to problem gambling programs, sports betting policy enforcement, and the General Fund.
+Prop 26’s fiscal note estimates a smaller increase in regulatory cost than the operator initiative.
 The tribal initiative’s full name is the California Legalize Sports Betting on American Indian Lands Initiative.